denniztr/gh-search-query/README.md

     Pagination: Switch between pages to view additional search results.

     Click on a user's name to open a modal with additional information.
 In the modal, find a button to visit the user's GitHub profile.

+## In Plans

+    Add few unit tests
+    Add TypeScript to the project